jianhua-naoc/difforb/docs/concepts/earth-orientation-parameters.md

 - It gives polar-motion coordinates for the `ITRS -> TIRS` step of the `ITRS -> GCRS` transformation.
 - It supplies observed correction terms for the modeled `CIP` coordinates in `GCRS`.

-IERS products can publish the `CIP` residual correction in different coordinate forms.
-Modern `dX` and `dY` values are corrections to the modeled `X` and `Y` components of the `CIP` unit vector in `GCRS`.[^iers-c04-dxdy] DiffOrb's default C04 file is the `dPsi/dEps` form.
-In that path, the `dPsi` and `dEps` values from the `EOP` table are added to the model nutation angles before the corrected `CIP` vector and the `CIRS <-> GCRS` matrices are built.

-Those two forms represent the same correction layer through different coordinates.
-In DiffOrb's current `dPsi/dEps` path, the correction is applied to the nutation-angle variables.
-At the model level, its role is still to realize the observationally corrected `CIP` motion, not to change the precession polynomial by itself.
+DiffOrb uses the C04 `dPsi/dEps` form.[^iers-c04] The `dPsi` and `dEps` values from the `EOP` table are added to the model nutation angles before the corrected `CIP` vector and the `CIRS <-> GCRS` matrices are built.
+Their role is to realize the observationally corrected `CIP` motion, not to change the precession polynomial by itself.

 ## Coverage And Freshness